 Type 2 Diabetes Treatment

-You have lots of options to manage diabetes.
+You have many options to manage type 2 diabetes.
 Diet, exercise, and medication work together to bring your blood sugar under control.

-Your doctor will help you figure out if you need to take medicine, which kind is right for you, and how often you should take it.
+Your doctor will help you determine if you need to take medicine, which kind is right for you, and how often you should take it.